-This discussion-based learning and teaching method is applied in Rocky Hill School’s grades 6-12 classrooms.
-An oval table, seating students and the teacher, replaces traditional desks and rows and the standard lecture format.
-This student-centered classroom encourages self-advocacy, collaborative problem solving, and an exchange of ideas.
+An oval Harkness table, seating students and the teacher, replaces traditional desks and rows and the standard lecture format.
+This student-centered classroom facilitates self-advocacy, collaborative problem solving, and an exchange of ideas.

 Small Class Sizes

-Rocky Hill's small class size, averaging 10-12 students and with a 5:1 student to teacher ratio, allows our faculty to focus on the talents and strengths of each individual student.
+To create a close-knit and student-centered experience, Rocky Hill enrolls 12-16 students per Lower School, 26 per Middle School, and 40 per Upper School grade.
+Our small class size, averaging 10-12 students with a 5:1 student-teacher ratio, allows our faculty to focus on the talents and strengths of each individual student.

 Clubs and Trips

 Learning happens all over our campus and beyond.
 The option to investigate a passion and join a club begins as early as the Lower School, and clubs are fully integrated into the weekly schedule in the Upper School.
-Our students also benefit from trips throughout the year, from the Preschool field trip to Casey Farm, to the 8th grade excursion to Quebec for Winter Carnival, to the 11th grade tour of Washington, DC.
+Our students also benefit from thematically-based trips throughout the year, such as the Preschool visit to Casey Farm, the 8th grade excursion to Quebec for Winter Carnival, and the three-day 9th grade community-building trip to the Berkshires.
 Rocky Hill’s students have countless opportunities to learn outside the classroom.